-The new year has been a tumultuous time for many, with the customary optimism of hopeful resolutions challenged by anxieties around the ongoing health crisis.
+The past two years have been a tumultuous time for many, with anxieties around Covid followed by the cost-of-living crisis.

 In these demanding circumstances, we yearn to connect with something that does not change.
 We crave stillness.
 Not inertia or boredom but a sense of profound peace that both centres and energises us.
 Habitually, we look for something out there in the world, but the natural stillness we seek is to be found within.